 The climate of the Persian Gulf is dry and semi-tropical.
 Temperatures are high in summer and it sometimes reaches 50 degrees Celsius, so that the rate of evaporation would be higher than the amount of water input.
 Though winters may be quite cool at the northwestern extremities and the temperature is reported to be as low as 3 degrees Celsius.

-In addition to the high salinity of the Persian Gulf, there are 200 freshwater springs on the bottom and 25 completely fresh water springs on its shores, all of which originate from the Zagros Mountains in Iran.
+In addition to the high salinity of the gulf, there are 200 freshwater springs on the bottom and 25 completely fresh water springs on its shores, all of which originate from the Zagros Mountains in Iran.
 The freshwater that enters the Persian Gulf is mainly confined to the runoff of the Zagros Mountains in Iran and the mountains of Turkey and Iraq.

 Persian Gulf Old Map in French – 1748